alonshrestha/aws-iam-key-rotation-boto3/README.md

 ## Implementation for Multiple AWS Accounts

-If you want to use this script for managing IAM keys across multiple AWS accounts, you can add this [module](https://github.com/alonshrestha/aws-sts-multiple-cross-account-access-boto3).
+If you want to use this script for managing IAM keys across multiple AWS accounts, you can integrate this [module](https://github.com/alonshrestha/aws-sts-multiple-cross-account-access-boto3).

 ## License
 - This project is licensed under the MIT License - see the [LICENSE](/LICENSE) file for details.